Factory Reset: Everything You Need To Know

 “Users may believe that their data is destroyed and inaccessible, while it’s all still actually there.”

-Of course, every factory reset does take a toll on the device.
+That said, each factory reset can take a toll on the device.
 “If factory resets are performed very often, it can have a detrimental effect on the physical device.”

-This is ultimately because the reset process is a very intensive process that taxes the hardware and battery.
-Repeated strain could shorten battery life and even wear out hardware more quickly.
+This is ultimately because the reset procedure is a very intensive process that taxes the hardware and battery.
+That repeated strain could shorten battery life and even wear out hardware more quickly.

 “This is especially true for devices utilizing flash-based storage because of the limited number of write operations that can be performed on any particular memory address.”